sjoerdvankreel/firefly-synth-2/static/Manual.md

 In case multiple sources target a single parameter, things are applied in order.<br/>
 So, add source A to target T, then multiply target T by source B, comes out different vs multiply by B first, then add A.<br/>
 There are dedicated operator types for "stacking" (stack A,B,C in order to T), which take current headroom into account, so don't clip.<br/>
+The matrix plots take stacking multiple sources to a single target into account.
 See also Modulation System.

-Order controls: these allow to swap around